Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 How To Give Pets As Gifts

-April 26 is Kids & Pets Day, and maybe a good time to discuss pets as gifts yet again.
+With the holidays right around the corner, let’s discuss pets as gifts yet again.
 Giving pets as gifts prompts discussions every time the subject comes up.
-Most recently, we got our “gift puppy” and “gift kitten” when they adopted us, and we’re so glad Karma-Kat and Shadow-Pup are part of our holidays.
+Most recently, we got our “gift puppy” and “gift kitten” when they adopted us, and we’re so glad Karma-Kat, Shadow-Pup and Trinity-Kitty are part of our holidays.
 But for many folks, this year means a new puppy or new kitten for Christmas.
-Learn how to gift pets–and please share your experiences in the comments!
+Learn how to gift pets—and please share your experiences in the comments!

 puppy with ribbon